Twin Cities Metro Housing Market Statistics July 2018

 - overall median sales price up 8.2%

 This data represents the 16 county Minneapolis-St. Paul metro.
 Since real estate is hyper-local, the numbers for any particular community may be different.
-If you want data on any city, you can find it on the Minneapolis Association of Realtors website.

 *Market data source Minneapolis Area Association of Realtors.